Betrayal. Deceit. The Unfollowing…

 If you find that your feed is filled with posts and stories that you have no interest in engaging in, then it might be time for you to unfollow some people as well if their content does not interest you.

-The second reason people may unfollow you on Instagram is because you are the one posting low quality content.
+The second reason people may unfollow you on Instagram is that you are the one posting low-quality content.

-There is a debate on whether posting often is important or posting quality content is important.
+There is a debate on whether posting often is important or whether posting quality content is important.